Weightlifting belts are a crucial and often misunderstood tool for strength training.

 There are two key issues that most people will have when working with a weight lifting belt and that is that it either breaks down quickly as you start lifting the heavy weights or that it starts to dig into your sides.

 Ready to side step all of that?
 Check out the Dark Iron Fitness Leather Weightlifting Belt.
 Leather is the gold standard for many things in life and weight lifting belts are no exception.
-If you want top of the line quality, you’re going to get it here.
+If you want top-of-the-line quality, you’re going to get it here.

 - Related: Another tool that every serious weightlifting should have in their arsenal is a mouth guard.
 Here’s a detailed look at the best mouth guards for weightlifting and buying options.